Copper Storage in Dogs: Mastering Prevention and Care

 Easy on the Organs:

 Organs are cool, but don’t overdo it.
-Limit the liver and other organ meats to keep that copper count in check.
+Limit liver and other organ meats to keep that mineral count in check.

 Ingredients: